 Now 15, she has participated and represented India in various other projects including Girl Up, Girls with Impact, Lean In India, SDGs For Children, SDG Choupal, and She’s Mercede

-Ananya, could you tell us about your present work in relation to promoting women empowerment and gender equality?
+Ananya, could you tell us about your present work in relation to promoting women’s empowerment and gender equality?

-My project – Sports to Lead, which is in the pipeline will specifically focus on women’s rights and will address the main obstacles in a women’s progress in the target area.
+My project – Sports to Lead, which is in the pipeline will specifically focus on women’s rights and will address the main obstacles to women’s progress in the target area.
 I plan to organize awareness sessions for girls on their rights and to fight against discrimination and gender equality.

 What inspired you to take these steps at such a young age?

 I have been playing football and basketball in my school and club teams since childhood.
-I have learnt a lot about myself, as well as about life during my sports training sessions.
+I have learned a lot about myself, as well as about life during my sports training sessions.